This has not been proof-read or modified for simpler reading yet.

 - Object Detection - Has pretained models and algorithms such as Haar cascades, HOG descriptors, and deep learning based methods for object detection and classification.

-OpenCV functions can be directly applied to the image data extracted from sensor_msgs/Image
+OpenCV functions can be directly applied to the image data extracted from sensor_msgs/Image which makes it easy to use in ROS2 projects.

 cv_bridge